dive4dec/equiz-chart/README.md

 Go to helm-chart folder

-Modify the following filed in the `helm_chart/values.yaml` to your own Moodle and Jobeinabox image name, domain name, URL.
+Modify the following field in the `helm_chart/values.yaml` to your own Moodle and Jobeinabox image name, domain name, URL.
 ```
 #Images
 moodle.image.registry